flex-development/sneusers/CONTRIBUTING.md

 project.
 This includes, but is not limited to:

 - how to contribute code (coding standards, testing, documenting source code)
+- how to open new issues
 - how pull requests are handled
-- how to file bug reports

 ## Overview